 A review and study of algebraic topics including equations and inequalities, algebraic, exponential, and logarithmic functions, stystems of equations and inequalities.
 Emphasis will be placed on application and review of skills.
-Credit may not be earned in MATH 156 after successful completion of MATH 186 or higher level mathematics courses.
+A student who has earned credit in MATH 186 may subsequently enroll in MATH 156 and/or MATH 157, counting all grades in grade point averages, but receiving only 3 credit hours toward graduation.
 MATH 156 & 157 satisfy the Elementary Functions Essential Skills requirement in the Liberal Studies Program (3 credit hours maximum).
-Prerequisites: placement based on sufficiently strong high school background and score on the Mathematics Placement Exam.
+Prerequisites: placement based on sufficiently strong high school background and score on the Mathematics

+Placement Exam.
 This is not a course designed to introduce algebra to students for the first time.